seanf316/P2-Movie-Buff-Or-Bluff/README.md

 ### Thank You

-When the user fills out form sections and clicks the "SIGN UP" button a Thank You message will be displayed along with text to indicate they have been registered and a movie quote.
+When the user fills out the form sections and clicks the "SIGN UP" button a Thank You message will be displayed along with text to indicate they have been registered and a movie quote.
 There is a "Return Home" button to redirect the user back to the main site.
 ![Desktop Thank You](/docs/readme/features/desktop-thankyou.PNG)

 ### 404